Dr John Tyson

 Commercial business manager

-Melanie provides a dedicated point of contact for clients and commercial partners looking to engage the services of the lab
+Caroline provides a dedicated point of contact for clients and commercial partners looking to engage the services of the lab.

 She works to identify client requirements, establish good relationships, develop service agreements and to market the lab.